 Phase 2: Official launching of the project

-In this ERP Implementation Phases, the project begins officially.
+In this ERP Implementation Phase, the project begins officially.
 The company chooses the in-house team and external professionals that should oversee and carry out the entire process.

 Phase 3: An analysis of actual requirements from the ERP